 Molina offers Members a mail order option for prescription drugs on Our Drug Formulary.
-This option applies only to prescription drug tiers 1, 2, 3 and 5.
+This option applies only to drugs listed in the formulary with the designation "MAIL."
 These prescription drugs can be mailed to Members within 10 days from order request and approval.
-Cost Sharing for a 90-day supply by mail order is two times the Cost Sharing listed on the Benefits and Coverage Guide for a standard 30-day supply.
+Cost Sharing for a 90-day supply by mail order is two times the Cost Sharing listed on the Schedule of Benefits for a standard 30-day supply.